 Want to know more about creating an educational app?

-1. Explore the edtech market: your niche is might be the most problematic group of customers
+1. Explore the EdTech market: your niche might be the most problematic group of customers

 The hottest EdTech trends in the industry you can find in our article.

 Hyper-focus on building a profitable rather than fundable company.
 It’s never excessive to recall Articulate, whose founders were centered around their idea and market demand in place of bragging about the money raised, and after 20 years, attracted over $1,5B.
 Business models and value propositions are two interconnected things that have to be defined once you get down to business strategy development.